 \section{Introduction}

-This paper is concerned with Dirichlet heat kernel estimates in inner uniform domains.
-The monograph \cite{GyryaSC} introduced a general approach to this problem in the case of unbounded domains in Dirichlet spaces satisfying a global parabolic Harnack inequality.
+This paper is concerned with Dirichlet heat kernel estimates for diffusions in inner uniform domains.
+The monograph \cite{GyryaSC} introduced a general approach to this problem in the case of unbounded domains in strongly local Dirichlet spaces satisfying a global parabolic Harnack inequality.
 Sharp estimates for the heat kernel and the heat semigroup with Dirichlet boundary condition in domains have been studied by many authors.
 The article \cite{DavSim} contains seminal ideas.
-Varopoulos' work \cite{VarLip1,VarLip2} contains definitive results for domains above a Lipschitz function.
+Varopoulos' work \cite{VarLip1,VarLip2} contains definitive results for domains above the graph of a Lipschitz function.
 We refer the reader to \cite{GSC02,KimSong,Ouhbook,OuhW,Song1} for related results and further pointers to the literature.
 The main difference between these earlier works and the present effort is twofold.
 First, as in \cite{GyryaSC}, our results cover inner uniform domains, a class of domains that is significantly larger than, say, Lipschitz domains.
 Further, inner uniformity is an intrinsic notion that can be used in rather general metric spaces.
-This allows us to develop our results in the context of a large class of Dirichlet spaces.
+This allows us to develop our results in the context of a large class of local Dirichlet spaces.
 This larger context allows us to cover many natural and interesting examples beyond elliptic operators in $\mathbb R^n$, for instance, sub-elliptic operators.

 This paper complements the results of \cite{GyryaSC} in several significant ways.
-For this purpose, we rely heavily on the results contained in the companion papers \cite{LierlSC1,LierlSC2} that were developed with the applications given here in mind.
+For this purpose, we rely heavily on key results contained in the companion papers \cite{LierlSC1,LierlSC2} that were developed with the applications given here in mind.

 First, we treat the case of bounded inner uniform domains which is not covered by \cite{GyryaSC}.
-In the unbounded case, the technique of \cite{GyryaSC} is based on using a Doob's transform that involves the ``harmonic profile'' $h_U$ of the domain $U$, that is, a harmonic positive function in $U$ that vanishes on the boundary (in the proper sense).
+In the unbounded case, a Doob's transform is used which involves the ``harmonic profile'' $h_U$ of the domain $U$, that is, a harmonic positive function in $U$ that vanishes on the boundary (in the proper sense).
 In the case of bounded inner uniform domains, $h_U$ must be replaced by the positive eigenfunction $\phi_U$ associated with the lowest Dirichlet eigenvalue $\lambda_U$ of the domain $U$.
 This requires significant adaptation of the arguments.